-Ashley Murphy is the director of growth at OpenView Venture Partners, a VC firm that invests solely in B2B expansion-stage software companies.
+Ashley Murphy, formerly the director of growth at OpenView Venture Partners, a VC firm that invests solely in B2B expansion-stage software companies.
 The firm was an early investor in Calendly, Datadog, and Expensify and they believe product-led growth companies are leading the way.

 B2B companies that focus on user delight are valued at a 2X premium compared to other SaaS businesses.
 Why?
 Because products that users love attract more attention and sell themselves.

 HOW TO: Make product usage the primary driver of user acquisition, retention, and expansion

 1. Start by making a product that only does 1 thing, but does it extremely well